 All museum visitors, including those who have been vaccinated, must abide by Massachusetts' Travel Order.
 This requires that if you have traveled to Massachusetts from any state not considered Lower Risk, that you must either quarantine for 14 days or have proof of a negative COVID-19 test taken within 72-hours prior to your arrival.

-To comply with new safety protocols, The Pod in the Art & Nature Center are temporarily closed to the public.
+To comply with new safety protocols, The Pod in PEM's Dotty Brown Art & Nature Center is temporarily closed to the public.
 The exhibition, Where the Questions Live, will reopen to the public with enhanced safety measures in place on January 16, 2021.

 All staff and visitors are required to adhere to the following guidelines:

 If you are experiencing any symptoms of COVID-19, please do not enter the museum

 Wear face coverings over the nose and mouth at all times